a-r-m-i-n/dce/Documentation/UsersManual/General.rst

 In frontend, the field value will get overwritten by the field value of the ``l18n_parent``-element, no matter which values are stored in pi_flexform.

+This feature is not supported for section fields.